Welcome to today's edition of the Rush 24-7 podcast.

 George Bush's own energy department will tell you that you will not see a drop of oil from offshore drilling for seven years.

-Seven years, and that even when full production is gone 20 years from now, it would make just a marginal difference in terms of the price of gas.
+Seven years, and that even when full production is gone, 20 years from now, it would make just a marginal difference in terms of the price of gas.

-But uh nevertheless, John McCain stood in a building somewhere and he said, We're gonna drill here and drill now, and I don't know what he knew was below there.
+But nevertheless, John McCain stood in a building somewhere and he said, We're going to drill here and drill now.

 Sophistry, ladies and gentlemen.